Terrabits/rohdeschwarz_s21_example/README.md

 ### Execute

-To run the script from the command line:
+To execute, either run `scripts/start[.bat]` or execute the following from the command line:

 ```shell
 cd path/to/rohdeschwarz_s21_example